miroapp/app-examples/examples/asset-search/README.md

 ### About the app

-This sample app shows how to implement asset searching and filtering by name and tags. \
+This app shows how to implement asset searching and filtering by name and tags. \
 This app uses React and [Vite](https://vitejs.dev/), and it's based on the [`create-miro-app`](https://www.npmjs.com/package/create-miro-app) React/TypeScript starter.

 To modify the `vite.config.js` configuration, see the [Vite documentation](https://vitejs.dev/guide/).